fabogit/arch-install/arch-install.md

 sudo mount -a
 ```

-- change permission to replace root
+- change permission to replace root ( also for `/home/.snapshots` )

 ```
 sudo chmod 750 /.snapshots